miukimiu/cassette-tape/README.md

 # cassette-player

-Cassete player is a music player created with SVG and manipulated with snap.svg and javascript.
+Cassete player is a html 5 music player created with SVG and manipulated with snap.svg and javascript.

-You can design any svg player and you just need to give them the rights IDs.
-The javacript will find all the ID and manipulate them.
+You can design any svg player and you just need to give the right IDs.
+The javacript will find all the IDs and manipulate them.

 These are the available player controls and IDs:

-* #play - your play button should haves this id
+* #play - your play button should have this id
-* #forward - your forward button should haves this id
+* #forward - your forward button should have this id
-* #backward - your backward button should haves this id
+* #backward - your backward button should have this id
-* #rec - your rec button should haves this id
+* #rec - your rec button should have this id

 This project is in development.
 So, it means is not working properly.

 ### Install gulp and Bower

-Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.
+Building the player requires [node.js](http://nodejs.org/download/)

 From the command line: